anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

  can be more than one hop away from the Registrar (R) and it is not yet authenticated to the network.
 Also, the Pledge does not possess any key material to encrypt or decrypt link-layer data transmissions.

-In this situation, the Pledge can only communicate one-hop to its neighbors, such as the constrained Join Proxy (J), using link-local IPv6 addresses and using no link-layer encryption.
+In this situation, the Pledge can only communicate one-hop to its neighbors, such as the Join Proxy (J), using link-local IPv6 addresses and using no link-layer encryption.
 However, the Pledge needs to communicate with end-to-end security with a Registrar to authenticate and obtain its domain identity/credentials.